 Embark upon an evocative and challenging journey across the globe, through time and space, and into an enchanting and imaginative eco-future.

-Ecotopia 2121 is published in landscape format on the 500th birthday of Thomas More's original Utopia book.
+The Ecotopia 2121 book was published by Skyhorse Publishers (NY) in landscape format on the 500th birthday of Thomas More's original Utopia book.

 "This is an impressive and monumental work"

 Luc Hens, Int.
 Journ. of Environment & Pollution

 "Very few academics ever produce anything as stunning and imaginative as this."

 "Alan Marshall has produced a masterpiece with 'Ecotopia 2121'.
 It is an inspirational narrative of artistic vision, critical scholarship, ecological imagination and wisdom."

 "A curious and creative volume that should interest and entertain urban planners and policy-makers."

 "Like William Morris's 'News from Nowhere', 'Ecotopia 2121' combines rational thought with imagination and that is where its power and persuasiveness lie."

 "One of the strangest books that I've ever reviewed ... quirky ...beautiful ... and like all good utopian stories, there are some darker reflections."